uni-bremen-agst/SEE/Tools/XMLDocNormalizer/Evaluation/README.md

 ## Evaluation semantics

-For each candidate the harness records pinned hashes, PDB/source provenance, every reached reconstruction gate, P7A discovery, P7B origin counts, direct/reconstructed/unavailable source counts, bounded line-ending reconstruction work, P5 source/reference counts, compiler diagnostics, fallback classification, duration, and canonical finding sets.
+For each candidate the harness records pinned hashes, PDB/source provenance, every reached reconstruction gate, P7A discovery, P7B origin counts, direct/reconstructed/unavailable source counts, bounded line-ending reconstruction work, P5 source/reference counts, exact target signing provenance, reconstructed public identity, compiler diagnostics, fallback classification, duration, and canonical finding sets.
 It invokes the existing exception detector in `SolutionTransitive` mode; the harness does not implement exception semantics of its own.

 The Semver probe compares metadata-only analysis against registered P6A/P6B supporting source.
 Its manual note refers only to method/type/flow structure at the exact Source Link commit and does not reproduce third-party source text.

 `Direct` and `ProjectTransitiveDeclaredExceptions` remain covered by the existing P7B demand-driven regression tests and are not made to reconstruct external bodies by this eager diagnostic harness.
-Performance interpretation, persistent source caching, authenticated Source Link, signed-target reconstruction, source-package discovery, generators, and new analysis modes are out of scope for E1.
+Fully signed targets may reconstruct their exact public assembly identity for semantic analysis from validated PE provenance; private keys, historical signature reproduction, and target re-emission remain out of scope.
+Performance interpretation, persistent source caching, authenticated Source Link, source-package discovery, generators, and new analysis modes are also out of scope for E1.

 ## Offline unit tests